 Truckee Meadows Community College (TMCC) is a regionally accredited, two-year institution which is part of the Nevada System of Higher Education.
 The college has an enrollment of approximately 11,603 students attending classes at a primary campus and four satellite centers.

 Career College of Northern Nevada (CCNN) is a nationally accredited trade school that trains students in technical fields that support fast growing industries.

 University of Phoenix – Northern Nevada Campus is located in south Reno.

 If you are considering a move to or from Reno, you’ll more than likely need to ship one or more of your autos.
-We’ll provide you with a "No Contact Information Required" estimate.
+We’ll provide you with a "No Cost" estimate.
 When you are ready to ship, we will provide you with up to ten free quotes from ten different auto shipping companies.
 In fact, you can fill out one convenient form right here on our website and we’ll get you the quotes you need when you decide to ship your car, truck, motorcycle, ATV or even your RV.
 SMB Auto Transport is here to make your transition a little smoother.